axjasf/GoogleClassroomMassAssignmentCreator/README.md

 ## Usage

-1. Prepare your CSV file following the format above
+1. Update the configuration constants in `script.py`
 2. Run the script:
    ```bash
    python script.py
    ```
-3. When prompted:
-   - Enter your Google Classroom course ID (found in the URL after /c/)
-   - Choose your timezone (default is Pacific Time)

 ## Finding Your Course ID